kartof0nix/Obsidian-wyklady/README.md

-This repository holds my notes from lectures in Politechnika Warszaska, and some more notes from that period.
+This repository holds my notes from lectures in Politechnika Warszawska, and some more notes from that period.